What is a humanist ceremony?

 Humanist ceremonies are available in many different countries around the world.
 Most typically these are naming ceremonies, weddings, and funerals.
 Humanists UK have been carrying out non-religious ceremonies since 1896, and today humanist ceremonies are available in a number of countries, including Canada, The US, Australia, New Zealand, Norway, and Iceland.
 In the past decade, demand for such services has grown significantly, as people have become more aware of their availability and the non-religious have felt increasingly emboldened to make a choice that genuinely reflects their own belief system.

+Humans have engaged in cultural rituals and ceremony since long before modern organised religions arrived.
+Humanists will typically argue that what they are doing is simply fulfilling a human need that may have traditionally been fulfilled by religious practices, but need not be.
 The central thing that is different about a humanist ceremony is the absence of any reference to a deity.
 This can create a profoundly significant shift of focus and of purpose as, in each case, it is the person who has died, the couple getting married, or the baby who has been born that is put at the centre of the ritualising.
 At the same time, the community of family and friends are invested with the responsibility of ‘bearing witness’, humanising, instead of, as was previously the case, deifying the experience.

 Humanist celebrants have described crafting secular ritual as ‘an intimate, challenging, and profoundly rewarding act of creation’.
 It is tailored to be personal and meaningful to the people involved and provides an opportunity to articulate the connections that are important to us in our lives.
 Humanists typically see our relationships with other people as central to the human experience and it is these relationships that are often acknowledged in a humanist ceremony.